DoS: Dr. Vasyl Vlasenko ([Email Address Removed], tel.: +44-1752-584729)

 Applicants should have a first or upper second class honours degree in a STEM (Science, Technology, Engineering or Maths) subject and, preferably, a relevant Masters qualification in marine science.
 This position would suit a student with strong numerical and/or computing skills, and experience in MATLAB or similar computational environment.
 Good communication skills, and an ability to work within a culturally diverse team are expected.

-Please clearly state the name of the DoS and studentship title that you are applying for on your personal statement.
+For further information on research studentships at the University of Plymouth and to apply for this position please visit: https://www.plymouth.ac.uk/student-life/your-studies/research-degrees/postgraduate-research-studentships and select the studentship you would like to apply for.
+Please clearly state the name of the studentship that you are applying for on your personal statement.

 Please see here for a list of supporting documents to upload with your application.

-For more information on the admissions process generally, please contact email@example.com.
+For more information on the admissions process generally, please contact [Email Address Removed].

 The closing date for applications is 12 noon on 14th February 2022.
 Shortlisted candidates will be invited for interview during the week beginning 21st February 2022.
 We regret that we may not be able to respond to all applications.
 Applicants who have not received a response within six weeks of the closing date should consider their application has been unsuccessful on this occasion.